+Objectives of qualifications (Competencies)

-- Application of the appropriate technical, scientific and/ or artistic methods proving the ability to work independently on a special topic in a short, fixed period and demonstration of a thorough knowledge/ understanding of the subject - Deepening abilities in interdisciplinary work alongside the ability to develop disciplinary methods/ knowledge and applying them in other fields - Development of core skills: communication, cooperation and a multi- and interdisciplinary approach
+Application of the appropriate technical, scientific and/ or artistic methods proving the ability to work independently on a special topic in a short, fixed period and demonstration of a thorough knowledge/ understanding of the subject Deepening abilities in interdisciplinary work alongside the ability to develop disciplinary methods/ knowledge

+and applying them in other fields

+Development of core skills: communication, cooperation and a multi- and interdisciplinary approach

+Contents of the module

-- Students should make suggestions about the contents of their thesis - Targets and contents of theses outside the REAP-contents have to be approved
+Students should make suggestions about the contents of their thesis Targets and contents of theses outside the REAP-contents have to be approved

+Recommended literature

 Defined by selected thesis topic.

+Forms of teaching and learning

 Thesis: Autonomous work (students are supported by the appropriate REAP-specialist).
 Further important information can be found on the HCU-Website (Master > REAP > For Students > REAP Master Thesis Infos).